budzillajapan-del/FreeRiichiMahjong/support.md

 ### Where's the iPad / iPhone version?

 Not yet.
-Free Riichi Mahjong is currently macOS-only. iOS / iPadOS support is something I'd love to add — it's a meaningful amount of work though, and will only happen if there's demand.
+Riichi Mahjong Academy is currently macOS-only. iOS / iPadOS support is something I'd love to add — it's a meaningful amount of work though, and will only happen if there's demand.
 If you'd like it, write in and let me know.